trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 </figure>

-In order to produce a partial skeleton, the original bird body now has to be completely "defleshed", but, unlike the skull bones, it will not be placed back inside the study skin.
-The defleshed bird body was then placed in a salt solution to "bleed" it.
+In order to produce a partial skeleton, the original bird body now has to be completely “defleshed”, but, unlike the skull bones, it will not be placed back inside the study skin.
+The defleshed bird body was then placed in a salt solution to “bleed” it.
 Due to the size of the bird's body, the preparator decided to clean the bones by enlisting the help of dermastid beetles.
 This meant placing the various parts of the skeleton into a container filled with dermestid beetles in a warming cabinet for several days.[^9] These scavenger beetles do not leave any tissue on the bones.

 <figure>